About the Program

 - Associates working in the litigation sections of law firms who want more opportunity to develop or improve their litigation skills.

-- Lawyers in practice who want to desire to re-tool and re-direct their careers, or re-immerse themselves in an academic program to sharpen their knowledge of established specialties, broaden their expertise.
+- Lawyers in practice who have the desire to re-tool and re-direct their careers, or re-immerse themselves in an academic program to sharpen their knowledge of established specialties, broaden their expertise.

 - Lawyers preparing for an academic career or to satisfy other professional and personal goals.

 There are ample classes to help new and experienced attorneys excel in an increasingly high-tech courtroom.
 An extensive renovation of the Stephen S. Weinstein Courtroom, completed in September, 2008, as a result of a recent, generous gift of Stephen S. Weinstein '65 for the benefit of WCL's Trial Advocacy Program.
 The fully integrated state-of-the-art courtroom facility features upto date technology, replay capability allows professors to give almost instant feedback; a new jury deliberation room equipped with a camera and sound capability to assist students understandd the workings of a jury all provide a unique opportunity for students to develop skills suited for litigation in the digital age.

 The breadth of courses offered assists students in preparation for all aspects of litigation.
 Since there are no specified concentrations or tracks in the Advocacy LL.M.
 Program, students can select courses to suit their individualized interests.
 It is the flexibility of the Advocacy LL.M. that makes the program attractive to a broad range of potential students.

 Stephen S. Weinstein Trial Advocacy Program

 The Advocacy LL.M.
 Program is part of the American University, Washington College of Law's Stephen S. Weinstein Trial Advocacy Program, which provides experiential learning opportunities for students to gain proficiency in litigation skills.
 Skills are honed in a "controlled clinic" environment using a hands-on teaching style and cutting-edge technology.
 The Program focuses on learning-by-doing, with practical instruction, demonstrations, feedback, and critique used to direct student learning.
 For more information about the program please view our brochure.

 The Program offers approximately 40 sections of a variety of courses to more than 400 students each year.
 Each course includes specialized skills training, development of case theory and themes, analysis of strategies, and discussions of professional ethics.